Revolutionary Mexicanist Action: Organization & structure

 Initially, organizing, directing messages, appointments, as well as basic tasks were all carried out by Rodriguez Carrasco.
 By May 1934, however, the ARM was divided into 15 zones.
 The zones were divided throughout the country but mainly in Mexico City.
-Each of these zones consisted of several groups of 10-15 individuals.
+Each of these zones consisted of several groups of 10 to 15 individuals.
 Each group had a sub-chief who only reported to the zone chief who, in turn, would report to the supreme chief.
 By 1935, the ARM had 350 group leaders in the 15 zones.
 At this time, the organization had approximately 4000 members.

 In the Mexico City chapter, there were a total of 377 members.
 Many members had been former military which included 14 generals, 7 lieutenant colonels, 13 colonels, 3 majors, 3 captains, 1 first sergeant, 1 lieutenant, a police chief, and a cop.
 General Vicente Gonzalez, chief of Mexico City's police force, was also in close contact with Rodriguez Carrasco.

+The headquarters of the Mexicanist Revolutionary Action was in a two-story building used by the organization, the headquarters was located on Calle Justo Sierra 29 in the Historic Center of Mexico City, one street from the Historical Jewish Synagogue.
+"A two-story building, in one of the oldest places in the city, overlooking the main headquarters of the ARM, a Mexican fascist party, well armed, with shirts, symbols, salutes and a strong nationalist creed of hatred of Jews and the communists.
+The entire upper floor is occupied by the offices of the Dorados, the premises must have been rented with a view to future expansion.
+The house occupied by the Mexicanist Revolutionary Action on Justo Sierra Street was converted into a real one.
+There were more than a hundred men ready for anything and no less than 500 weapons, as well as clubs and stones, inside the building.

+A medical team was also formed (mostly nurses and male nurses with the Yaoyotl embroidered on their clothing).

+The organization had a female Section called Mexican Nationalist Women's Action in charge of Leonor Gutiérrez, the first wife of General Carrasco.

+Some other outstanding and very important women within the group and the organization were, Margarita Vda. de Cárdenas, María de la Paz Luque and Teresa Castrejón.

+"Mexican women have sacred obligations towards the people and the country, for that reason, and because we are golden affiliates of the A.R.M."
+1936.

+In 1939 the Mexican Nationalist Women's Action led a protest against abortion led by Victoria Huante.

+“Mexican women cannot remain calm when they see that in a State that is part of a country that prides itself on cult, there is an attempt to denigrate the mission of women, putting them at the level of inferior beings who do not have a clear idea. of what it means for humanity to dignify and honor the creation of new beings.